-2 [see also: apply, employ, exploit] We shall not use this fact in any essential way. • We obtain (using the fact that Q is a probability measure) $Q(A) = \dots$ • The advantage of using.... lies in the fact that..... • Quite a few of them are now widely used. • We conclude with two simple lemmas to be used mainly in the proof of..... • This method for solving (1) was described in [5]. • In [1] the methods used are those of differential topology.
+2 [see also: apply, employ, exploit] We shall not use this fact in any essential way. • We obtain (using the fact that Q is a probability measure) $Q(A) = \dots$ • The advantage of using..... lies in the fact that..... • This can be proved by using a random projection method suggested to us by John Brown. • However, in the most general form, this description is not easy to use for determining when the right hand side of the equation is a division ring. • Quite a few of them are now widely used. • We conclude with two simple lemmas to be used mainly in the proof of..... • In [1] the methods used are those of differential topology.

 - useful [see also: helpful, advantageous, valuable, convenient] A concept which has proved useful in the study of measures is tameness.
 These results show that an analysis purely at the level of functions cannot be useful for describing.....
 This assumption is useful for simplifying proofs.
 The following variant of Theorem 2 is occasionally useful.
 This is the least useful of the four theorems.
 At times [= Occasionally] it will be useful to consider.....
 It is useful to consider some rather simple examples to gain some intuition.
-These idempotents provide a useful tool for analysing the structure of G. - usefulness [see also: utility] The usefulness and interest of this correspondence will of course be enhanced if there is a way of returning from the transforms to the functions, that is to say, if there is an inversion formula. - usual [see also: common, customary, familiar, standard] As usual, we can rephrase the above result as a uniqueness theorem.
-[Not: "As usually"] (with the usual modification for $p = \infty$) • One unusual feature of the solution should be pointed out. - usually It will usually be assumed that.....
-The calculation of M(f) is usually no harder than the calculation of N(f).
-In practice, D is usually too large a set to work with.
-This topology is compact, but not usually Hausdorff, nor even T_1 . - utility [see also: usefulness] The following result illustrates the utility of (3).
+These idempotents provide a useful tool for analysing the structure of G. - usefulness [see also: utility] The usefulness and interest of this correspondence will of course be enhanced if there is a way of returning from the transforms to the functions, that is to say, if there is an inversion formula. - usual [see also: common, customary, familiar, standard] This metric produces the usual topology of X. A different notation is used because the usual tensor product symbol is reserved for the tensor product of A-bimodules.
+The usual definition is more restrictive in that it requires that $a \in A$.
+As usual, we can rephrase the above result as a uniqueness theorem.
+[NOT "As usually"] (with the usual modification for $p = \infty$) One unusual feature of the solution should be pointed out. - usually [see also: normally] It will usually be assumed that.....
+The calculation of M(f) is usually no harder than the calculation of N(f). • In practice, D is usually too large a set to work with. • This topology is compact, but not usually Hausdorff, nor even T_1 . • In applications of Theorem 1, we are usually seeking a lower bound for f(E). - utility [see also: usefulness] The following result illustrates the utility of (3).
 These functions are sometimes called elementary factors.
 Their utility depends on the fact that.....
+Its utility stems from the fact that controlling entropy numbers only requires us to approximate the set T at a single scale, for which numerous methods are available.